xuhongxu96/bazel-repos/README.md

    or path.endswith('.bazel')
    ```

-4. **get_rebuild_costs/results:** We successfully cloned 539 out of the 560
+4. **get_rebuild_costs/results:** We successfully cloned the 560
-filtered repositories and executed the Bazel query command to extract each
+filtered repositories and executed the Bazel query command to extract the
-project's dependency graph.
+dependency graph of 425 of them.
 Subsequently, we computed the rebuild costs using
 the `depstat` tool, available at
 [https://github.com/xuhongxu96/depreduce](https://github.com/xuhongxu96/depreduce)
 (currently private).

-   > Note: Some repositories could not be cloned, or their Bazel query results
-   > could not be parsed.
-These cases are excluded from the final dataset.

 ## Searching Strategy